-Spread the love Kelly Cochran is a woman who has been convicted in two murders but has confessed to nine more murders.
+Kelly Cochran is a woman who has been convicted in two murders but has confessed to nine more murders.
 According to court documents Kelly Cochran and her husband planned to kill one of his coworkers.
-The murderous couple had Kelly have sex with the coworker than her husband came into the room […]
+The murderous couple had Kelly have sex with the coworker than her husband came into the room and fatally shot […]

-Spread the love Well today I have decided to create an article on the Top Ten Serial Killers Mugshots as it is interesting to see what the faces of evils look like.
+Well today I have decided to create an article on the Top Ten Serial Killers Mugshots as it is interesting to see what the faces of evils look like.
 There is no particular order when it comes to this particular list.
 Already lets get going .
-David Berkowitz Mugshot David Berkowitz is […]
+David Berkowitz Mugshot David Berkowitz is better known as […]

-Spread the love Carroll Cole was not only a notorious serial killer he is also one of the youngest murderers in American history.
+Carroll Cole was not only a notorious serial killer he is also one of the youngest murderers in American history.
 According to Carroll Cole who released an autobiography in prison he was just eight years old when he drowned a classmate who made him mad.
-The police who investigated at the time […]
+The police who investigated at the time thought the drowning […]